Daneshpajouh/DeepNet-for-Image-Classification-using-PyTorch/README.md

-# Deep-Net for Image Classification using PyTorch
+# DeepNet for Image Classification using PyTorch
 ### Spring 2021
 *Course project (Permission granted from the instructor)